JoBeGaming/JoBeGaming/README.md

 <!--Readme.md-->

 <!--
-We use html formatting, as that should be the most widely adopted system, and it should be easier to format for a website.
+We use html formatting, as that should be the most widely adopted system, and it should be easier to format for my website.
 -->

 <!--Profile Picture-->